jbaumbach/nodejs-scaffolding/README.md

  Here are future additions to the framework.
 Any help would be appreciated!

   * Converting the HTML to a responsive design with comments
-  * Adding a REST API (with signed urls) with auto-generated developer documentation
   * iOS, Android, and Windows Phone sample apps demonstrating usage of the API
   * Sign in with Facebook, Google and Linked In
   * Rounding out the test suite